foambubble/foam-template/docs/features/tags.md

 > Note: the file path for the stylesheet will be relative to the currently open folder in the workspace when changing this setting for the current workspace.
 If changing this setting for the user, then the file path will be relative to your global [VSCode settings](https://code.visualstudio.com/docs/getstarted/settings).

-The end result will be a CSS file that looks similiar to the content below.
+The end result will be a CSS file that looks similar to the content below.
 Now you can make your tags standout in your note previews.

 ```css
 .foam-tag{